 How to open Terminal on Mac

-There are plenty of ways to open Terminal Mac keeps locked away.
+You must first learn how to launch Terminal on a Mac before learning how to use it.
+Although Spotlight Search (F4 key on your keyboard) is one of the quickest and simplest ways to launch Terminal on a Mac, there are plenty of other methods to open Terminal Mac keeps locked away.
 Here are all the ways to access command line Mac services by opening Terminal:

 Terminal is an app, but your Mac tucks it behind a folder called ‘Utilities’ along with other critical apps.
 Here’s how to discover Terminal on your Mac using Finder: